Where to start?

 - Theosophy and other spiritual teachings

-Having read these articles and wishing to continue your exploration of the philosophy, as a suggestion you can either continue with “An Epitome of Theosophy” by William Q Judge, which – although written early on and only 30 pages long – is still widely regarded as one of the most instructive and accessible overviews of the Wisdom Tradition written for those newly enquiring.
+Having read these articles and wishing to continue an exploration of the philosophy, it is suggested you can continue reading “An Epitome of Theosophy” by William Q Judge, which – although only 30 pages long – is still widely regarded as one of the most instructive and accessible overviews of the Wisdom Tradition for those newly enquiring.

 - Books for further reading